bakwc/wildcard/README.md

 TWildcardNdfa
 ====

-Simple multistate ndfa based wildcard matching algorithm implementation Can be adopted to more complicated cased (e. g. regexps)
+  Simple multi-state-ndfa based wildcard matching algorithm implementation

+  Can be adopted to more complicated cases (e. g. regexps)